 By using the below code we can check to enter a square root of a number without having the actual number in a cell.

 Sub getSquareRoot() Dim sq As Long Dim sqr As Long sq = InputBox(“Enter the value to calculate square root”, “Calculate Square Root”) If IsNumeric(sq) = True Then sqr = sq ^ (1 / 2) MsgBox “The Square Root of ” & sq & ” is ” & sqr, vbOKOnly, “Square Root Value” Else MsgBox “Please enter a number.”, vbOKOnly, “Error” End If End Sub

 When we run this code it shows us an input box asking for the number for which we need to get the square root.

-Note: Using power query for square root is a dynamic method, every time when you enter a new value in your table it will return the square root of that number.
+Note: Using a power query for square root is a dynamic method, every time you enter a new value in your table it will return the square root of that number.